 Reviled by penny-pinchers and dieters alike, the dreaded restaurant meal is indeed something you can do without.
 But splurging on a fancy dinner can also be a singular romantic experience when it involves a new cuisine or elevated cooking technique.
 And most people dine out more than once on a proper vacation.
 Why not let someone else do the cooking on your staycation?

-Pro tip: If you’d prefer to have the restaurant meal from your favorite restaurant at home, you can have it delivered through DoorDash.
+Pro tip: If you’d prefer to have that restaurant meal from your favorite restaurant at home, you can have it delivered through DoorDash.

 21. Get a Last-Minute Hotel Deal